 "The Multicultural Leadership has made a huge impact in my life and helped make me who I am today.
 Being a part of MLO was one of my greatest highlights while being here at St. Scholastica.
 I learned to embrace who I am and became more engaged with social justice on campus!"

 — Sher Her, '14, Biology

 The First Year Development Program (FYDP), a fall semester program for select students, begins with a six-day intensive learning experience that introduces students to college life.
 Students will attend a mini-course on critical reading, thinking and writing taught by two experienced faculty.

 Additionally, students will learn about the challenges of transitioning to college, including living in a dorm and caring for oneself mentally and physically, as well as academic success strategies, such as time management, test taking, effective reading and note-taking.
 Additionally, study time and social activities led by upperclass students allow students to get to know other students.

 This orientation is by invitation only.
 Failure to attend any component of orientation will result in the failure of Academic Orientation and withdrawal from fall semester.

 To register, students complete a registration form sent with their acceptance letter and return it with their enrollment fee and reservation fee to admissions.
 This event is invitation only.

 For more information, contact FYDP at (218) 723-6645 or firstname.lastname@example.org

 This orientation program is designed to assist new international students upon their arrival to the United States and in their transition to college.
-The agenda includes information about immigration regulations, cultural adjustment and awareness, fun events around Duluth and information sessions about services on campus.
+The agenda includes information about immigration regulations, cultural adjustment and awareness, vital services on campus and participating in fun events around Duluth.

 $75 (charged to the student's account).
 This event is by invitation only.